willemolding/risc0-mixer/README.md

 │       └── precompute_zero_nodes.rs // Utility to populate the precomputed zero notes in the merkle tree contract │       └── bin
 │           └── client/             // App to interact with the mixer.
 This performs the secret generation and proving and interacts with the contracts
+│
 ├── core                            // Crate with common functionality between the client and the guest program │   ├── Cargo.toml
 │   └── src
 │       └── lib.rs                  // exports the `ProofInput` type and encoding helpers
+│
 ├── contracts
 │   ├── Mixer.sol                   // Mixer implementation, this checks the proofs and stores the merkle tree and nullifiers │   ├── EthMixer.sol                // Mixer impl specific to using Eth (rather than an erc20 token) │   ├── MerkleTreeWithHistory.sol   // Incremental merkle tree implementation.
 Modified to use sha2
-│   └── ImageID.sol                 // Generated contract with the image ID for your zkVM program ├── methods
+│   └── ImageID.sol                 // Generated contract with the image ID for your zkVM program │
+├── methods
 │   ├── Cargo.toml
 │   ├── guest
 │   │   ├── Cargo.toml
 │   │   └── src
 │   │       └── bin
-│   │           └── can_spend.rs      // Guest program for doing a note spend check
+│   │           └── can_spend.rs      // Guest program for performing a note spend check
 │   └── src
 │       └── lib.rs                  // Compiled image IDs and tests for the guest program
+│
 └── tests
     └── MerkleTree.t.sol            // Tests ensuring compatibility between on-chain and off-chain merkle tree
 ```